shtalinberg/django-el-pagination/README.rst

+This app forked from https://github.com/frankban/django-endless-pagination for better sup

 Django Endless Pagination can be used to provide Twitter-style or Digg-style pagination, with optional Ajax support and other features like multiple or lazy pagination.